team-anduril/ludybyte/README.md

 ## How LudyByte works

 When you open the app, you'll be prompted to login.
-If you don't have an account yet, you'll have the option to register after which you'll be redirected to login.
-On successful login, you'll be redirected to a basic dashboard which displays your name and a link to logout if you wish.
+If you don't have an account yet, you'll have the option to register after which you'll be redirected your dashboard welcoming you with your name.
+On successful login, you'll be redirected to a basic dashboard also which displays your name and a link to logout if you wish.
 If you're not logged in, you can't see a dashboard and when you logout, you'll be redirected once again to login.

 ## Contributing